How often do you wish you had the motivation to get things done?

 Lately, I’ve been visualizing my future self whenever I don’t want to do something.
 I ask myself: Will future Catherine suffer if I don’t take action today?
 Most often, future Catherine will be pretty stressed if I leave it until later.
 Don’t I owe it to myself to make life less stressful?

 After all, one of my values is to make life as chill and stress-free as possible (because life can actually be fun, weirdly enough).

 That means I HAVE to take responsibility for my actions.
 I have to push aside any temporary moment of satisfaction (aka watching Friends) to create less stress for myself in the future.

 What about living in the moment?
 Isn’t that important?

-I could argue with myself that watching Friends is a good way to relax at that moment in time.
-But I have to be honest with myself and realize that a moment (or five episodes) of temporary relaxation will cause me more stress later down the road.
+I could argue with myself that watching Friends is a good way to relax at that moment in time, but I have to be honest with myself and realize that a moment (or five episodes) of temporary relaxation will cause more stress later down the road.

 How do you get yourself motivated?

 No matter the reason for your lack of motivation, always come back to your future self.
 That person IS you.
 You can’t escape the future, so why not make it less stressful for yourself?